 TL;DR: Don’t trust the vendors.
 They only monitor the cells, they don’t balance them.

 It’s a less known fact that most notebooks don’t balance their cells.
+Maybe some do, but I haven’t found them yet.
 So I added an active balancer

 Buy it here:

 This is not a regular bleeding balancer but an active balancer.
 It uses inductors to transfer energy between the cell levels to keep them equal.
 That gives us:

 - more energy efficiency.
 That is not only great in itself, but it enables this balancer to really make unused capacity of one cell usable.

 - it workouts throughout the whole voltage range.
 Regular balancers start working at 4.25V which is seldom reached in notebook cells

 You get the Idea.
 It’s a combined Buck-Boost converter.

 I tried it out with the stock connections to my notebook battery.
 I added a halogen bulb as load and the active balancer started balancing.

 Notebooks are filled with all kinds of stuff.
 It’s unrealistic to cram in a lot more PCBs.
 So I filed it down and unsoldered the bulky connector.